 In working with divorced families, I find that as soon as separation or divorce is in the equation, parents stop hearing each other very well.
 Parents don’t often try to understand the other side because other unresolved issues get in the way.
-The romantic relationship changes (too often) to a hostile, negative, competitive and destructive process or sometimes a complete shut down where no communication happens at all.
+The romantic relationship changes (too often) to a hostile, negative, competitive, and destructive process or sometimes a complete shut down where no communication happens at all.
 That’s when divorce effects on children can become even more severe.

 - That we bring something to our child’s life that only a father can bring.

 - That when we are not with our child, we feel pain, even if it looks like we don’t.

 - That we don’t want to be Disney Dad, but if we only have our child for four days a month, discipline is not on top of our list of things to do.

 - That I’m not the enemy, that I wish we could co-parent in a civil way, and that I pray for her regularly.

 - That the more you include me in my child’s life when I’m not around, the less time I spend trying to force myself into my child’s life.

 - That I know your intentions are good to provide for our child, but what she really needs is for us to raise her in Christ and give her more love than stuff.

 - That I thank her every day for staying engaged with me to co-parent.

 - That families change but love can remain.